 Although there are no visible remnants of the Carson homestead, the open prairie land and tree lined Soap Creek are a powerful reminder of the hard work and success achieved by many of Oregon’s early Black residents, despite the many obstacles they had to endure.

 We envision creating, on Letitia Carson’s land, a 21st century version of her Soap Creek homestead to inspire, educate, and nurture Oregon’s future generations of Black and Indigenous growers, gatherers, foragers, entrepreneurs, and leaders.
 We imagine experiential learning and applied research opportunities for OSU students and faculty.
 We imagine welcoming kids, families, and community members to the land to learn and share Letitia’s inspiring story.

-This site is unique: nowhere else in the country can the public visit and participate in programs on land once owned by a Black pioneer.
+This site is unique: nowhere else in the U.S. West – possibly in the whole country – can the public visit and participate in programs on land once owned by a Black pioneer.